official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 a very strong sense of historical destiny at work in the Bush Administration …

-“But I was also conscious that there were different views within the Administration …”146
+“But I was also conscious that there were different views within the Administration …”[^146]

-405. Commenting on the media reaction in the US to Vice President Cheney’s tour of the Middle East, Sir Christopher Meyer advised on 20 March that there had been “no public flinching by Bush et al from tackling Saddam”; and that “No attempt is being made by the Administration to counter the media supposition that it is no longer a question of whether, but when and how to take action against Saddam.”147 Public support for US
+405. Commenting on the media reaction in the US to Vice President Cheney’s tour of the Middle East, Sir Christopher Meyer advised on 20 March that there had been “no public flinching by Bush et al from tackling Saddam”; and that “No attempt is being made by the Administration to counter the media supposition that it is no longer a question of whether, but when and how to take action against Saddam.”[^147] Public support for US

-144 Public hearing, 26 November 2009, pages 41-42.
+[^144]: Public hearing, 26 November 2009, pages 41-42.
-145 Public hearing, 26 November 2009, page 44.
+[^145]: Public hearing, 26 November 2009, page 44.
-146 Private hearing, 24 June 2010, pages 28-29.
+[^146]: Private hearing, 24 June 2010, pages 28-29.
-147 Telegram 386 Washington to FCO London, 20 March 2002, ‘US/Iraq: The Current Mood’.
+[^147]: Telegram 386 Washington to FCO London, 20 March 2002, ‘US/Iraq: The Current Mood’.

 458

-The Report of the Iraq Inquiryaction against Iraq was strong.
+action against Iraq was strong.
 A CNN poll earlier that week had shown 70 percent were in favour of military action.

 406. Sir Christopher also reported that in discussions between the Foreign Affairs